ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 ### Estimating $\pi$

-This is by far the most famous example of Monte Carlo simulations, considered to be the "example $0$" of the subject.
+This is by far the most famous example of Monte Carlo simulations, considered to be the "zeroth example" of the subject.
 To estimate $\pi$ we need to pose the problem in probabilistic terms.
 We do so by considering a circle of radius $r=1$ inscribed in a square of side $l=2$, both centered in the origin of a cartesian coordinate system.
 This situation is depicted below.

 <div style="text-align:center"><img src="/img/posts/montecarlo/circle.png" style="width: 40%"></div>